Solution focused therapy

 How does a solution-focused method of treatment work?

-Solution-focused therapy all starts with the miracle question:
+Solution-focused therapy starts with the miracle question:

 “If some kind of miracle solved all of your problems, what would be different for you?”